KimLangholz/FlutterGitHubInitializationAutomation/README.md

 ## Initial Setup

 * Clone project to your computer.
-* Create a .env file and copy .env.example into it.
+* Create a .env file and copy the content of .env.example into it.
 * Add your own [GitHub accesstoken] (https://github.com/settings/tokens) to the .env file
 * Replace line 5 and 7 in create_repo.sh with your desired project path location. *The path on line 7 needs to end with $1*
 * Replace the GitHub accountname in the GitHub URL with your own GitHub account name.